radcamp/radcamp.github.io/NYC2023/index.md

 to learn best practices that they can then help to disseminate to the broader community.
 The opportunity to learn while generating and analyzing real data is a bonus that we hope will accelerate the learning process, particularly for early stage students who can use the pilot data for their thesis research.
+This workshop is geared toward practicing field biologists without RADseq data for their system and with little or no computational experience.
+We encourage all scientists to submit their application.
+We especially welcome women and under-represented minorities and early stage students, or early-career faculty with the potential to pass on skills to large groups.

-This was made possible through generous funding from the Society for the Study of Evolution, the Society of Systematic Biologists, Columbia University, and The City College of New York.
+This was made possible through generous funding from the American Genetics Association, E3B Department at Columbia University, and Maine Center for Genetics in the Environment at University of Maine.

 # Organisers, Instructors, and Facilitators